mengbinhao/jack-note/docs/english/NPR.md

   - breakout n
   - confident adj | confidence n/adj | confidante n
   - community n | communal adj | communism
-  - vaccine n/adj | vaccination n
+  - vaccine n/adj | vaccination n | vaccinate vt
   - Antarctica n

   > The new virus has now been diagnosed on every continent but Antarctica.
 It appears to be deadly in around two percent of cases